Maultasche/NodeLargeSort/README.md

 - The program for generating the integers is been completed
 - The program for sorting the integers is in progress
 	- Completed functionality for creating an stream of integer chunks from an input file
+	- Completed functionality to read the chunks, sort them, and write them to an intermediate file, one intermediate file per chunk
+	- We now show a progress bar that indicates how many chunks have been processed

+Next task: Write code to merge multiple sorted intermediate file to a single output intermediate file

 To run the integer generation program, you'll need to [install yarn](https://yarnpkg.com/lang/en/docs/install/).

 To download and install the dependencies: